menezestrigueiros/menezestrigueiros/README.md

 🧠 **WWCategorisationProcessor** [[MarlinReco]](https://github.com/menezestrigueiros/MarlinReco/tree/master/Analysis/WWCategorisation)

 A classification tool that labels each 4f WW(W) event according to its decay channel topology (fully leptonic, fully hadronic, semi-leptonic), supporting systematic studies of event selection and efficiency in detector-level analyses.
-Now integrated into MarlinReco, the official reconstruction software framework for the International Linear Collider (ILC) and future collider experiments.
+Now integrated into MarlinReco, the official reconstruction software framework for the International Linear Collider (ILC) and other future collider experiments.

 ## 📫 Contact